-In Years 7-9 the focus is on building confidence and promoting fluency and mastery of basic mathematical skills in order to ensure students are properly prepared for the demands of the New 2014 GCSE syllabus.
+In Years 7/8 the focus is on building confidence and promoting fluency and mastery of basic mathematical skills in order to ensure students are properly prepared for the demands of the New 2016 1-9 GCSE syllabus.
 The curriculum is broken down into KPI units that build on previous knowledge.
 Topics covered can be grouped into the following common areas:

 KEY STAGE 4

-The schemes of work for KS3 and KS4 can be found in the file tree at the bottom of this page.
+The schemes of work for KS3 and KS4 (curriculum overviews) can be found in the file tree at the bottom of this page.

 Mr Barton GCSE Resources